 This short Google Earth flyover introduces the Ara Panama Sanctuary landscape in southern Azuero, Panama — a priority restoration and conservation area connected to the REMOSFA project.
 The video shows the dramatic contrast between remaining forested mountains and the surrounding fragmented agricultural landscape, highlighting why habitat protection and ecological connectivity are urgently needed.

-A sanctuary for the green sky
+A sanctuary for the Great Green Macaws

 The Ara Panama Sanctuary is envisioned as a protected landscape of privately conserved land in the buffer zone of Cerro Hoya National Park.
 The broader REMOSFA project — Restauración Ecológica, Monitoreo y Sostenibilidad Financiera para la Conservación de Aves Amenazadas — aims to protect and restore critical habitat for threatened and endemic birds in southern Azuero.